PinkCheetah1/C-Datatypes-Tutorial/outline.md

 * Using a Set
 * Efficiency of common operations
 * Example Problem
-* Problem to Solve - Ingredient Lists
+* Problem to Solve - Cereal Brands
 ## IV.
 Tree
 * Introduction
 * Why use a tree?